BestTimesToVisit.com Logo

 Getting Around Machu Picchu, Peru

-The most popular way to reach Aguas Calientes (Machu Picchu Pueblo) from Cusco or Ollantaytambo.
-These scenic trains offer different service levels, from basic to luxury, and are essential for those not hiking the Inca Trail.
+The most popular way to reach Aguas Calientes (Machu Picchu town) from Cusco or the Sacred Valley.
+These trains offer different service levels, from basic to luxury, and provide stunning views of the Urubamba River valley.
+It's essential to book tickets well in advance, especially during peak season.

 Bus from Aguas Calientes to Machu Picchu Citadel

-Once in Aguas Calientes, this is the only practical way to ascend to the actual Machu Picchu citadel unless you're up for a very steep, multi-hour hike.
-Buses run frequently throughout the day.
+Once in Aguas Calientes, this is the only practical way to get up to the actual Machu Picchu entrance unless you plan a strenuous hike.
+The buses run frequently throughout the day, winding up the mountainside.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.